TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 27/Proverbs 27.13.md

 ---

-Take his garment that is surety for a stranger; And hold him in pledge [that is surety] for a foreign woman.
+Take his garment when he puts up collateral for a stranger.
+Hold it for a wayward woman!